talmeym/regurgitator-core-yml/README.md

 more info on ``value-processor`` [here](https://talmeym.github.io/regurgitator-core-yml#value-processors).

-### index-processor
+### at-index-processor

-an index-processor manipulates collection parameter values, such as ``LIST_OF_STRING``, returning the data value at a given index, starting from zero.
+an at-index-processor manipulates collection parameter values, such as ``LIST_OF_STRING``, returning the data value at a given index, starting from zero.

 ```yml
 create-parameter: